CuarzoSoftware/Louvre/doxygen/md/Examples.md

 ## louvre-weston-clone {#louvre-weston-clone-example}

-The louvre-weston-clone example resembles a Weston-like compositor, showcasing the efficient use of Louvre::LPainter.
+The louvre-weston-clone example resembles a Weston-like compositor, showcasing the efficient use of CZ::LPainter.
 It optimally repaints only the content that requires updating, taking surface damage and opaque/translucent regions into consideration.

 ### Screenshot